mhuelfen/reasongraph/README.md

 reasongraph
 ===========
-Solving the COPA question with the welt modell graph.
+Solving the COPA questions with the welt modell graph.